With various aspects of servicing, maintenance, including driver assisted features and vehicle monitoring. For our 1996 Rover 200 and the 04 ZR 120+

 To power up the mobius monitoring system a drivers side dashboard located button switch activates each camera simultaneously, power is supplied using dual USB cables. the 16gb micro cards we have installed in the cameras, have a combined eight hours recording time before being over written.
 Which are sufficient to review any incidents en-route.

-Information supplied is referenced only to our own 1996 Rover 200 Series, and 2004 MG-ZR 120+
+Information is referenced only to our 1996 Rover 200 and 2004 ZR 120+